Local Hamiltonian Problem with succinct ground state is MA-Complete: Introduction

-The key property of this CTMC is that if $\ket{\phi}$ is the true ground state of $H$, then $\GHt$ is a \textit{legal generator}, and the CTMC can be simulated efficiently by the Gillespie algorithm --- in \cite{bravyi2022rapidly} the efficient simulation refers to that if the Hamiltonian has a spectral gap and some other properties, then the Gillespie algorithm can converge to the stationary distribution of the CTMC in $poly(n)$ time.
-A very rough interpretation is that simulating this CTMC does not need the exponentially small scaling factor $\beta$ anymore, which is what we are searching for.
-Although we do not have a spectral gap in our setting, we utilize this CTMC and the properties of $\FH$ to design a verification protocol for LHP with succinct ground state.
-Inspired by the verification algorithm for stoquastic Hamiltonian described previously, for general Hamiltonian, our $\MA$-verification algorithm is adding checks in the CTMC --- In the Yes instance, since $\GHt$ is a legal generator, the CTMC is always well-defined.
+Note that $\GHt$ may also have an exponentially large norm.
+That means, if one simulates the evolution w.r.t. $\GHt$ and time $t=poly(n)$ with a \textit{fixed} step-size, that is, $e^{Gt}=\left(e^{G\delta}\right)^{t/\delta}$, one need to choose $\delta$ to be exponentially small thus the algorithm runs in time $t/\delta$ and is in-efficient.
+The key result in \cite{bravyi2022rapidly} is that if $\ket{\phi}$ is the true ground state of $H$, then \begin{itemize} \item[(1)] $\GHt$ is a \textit{legal generator}. \item[(2)]Furthermore, the CTMC w.r.t. time $t=poly(n)$ can be simulated efficiently by Gillespie's algorithm. \end{itemize} Here Gillespie's algorithm is another standard CTMC simulation method with \textit{varying} step-size.
+In particular, \cite{bravyi2022rapidly} proved that if the Hamiltonian has a spectral gap and some other properties, Gillespie's algorithm converges to the stationary distribution of the CTMC in $poly(n)$ time.
+A very rough interpretation is that by using the Gillespie's algorithm, simulating this CTMC does not require the exponentially small scaling factor $\beta$ anymore, which is what we are searching for.
+Inspired by the verification algorithm for stoquastic Hamiltonian described previously, for general Hamiltonian, our $\MA$-verification algorithm is adding consistency checks in the CTMC --- In the Yes instance, since $\GHt$ is a legal generator, the CTMC is always well-defined.
 In the No instance, some parts of the generator are not well-defined.
 We reject if the random walk meets such parts.
-We prove the accepting probability in the No instance decreases exponentially fast if $\lambda(\FH)\geq 1/poly(n)$, which is true since $\lambda(\FH)\geq \lambda(H)\geq 1/poly(n)$ for any adversary state $\ket{\phi}$, by the property of fixed node Hamiltonian~\cite{ten1995proof}.